-1) Heat a grill or grill pan over medium high.
-Meanwhile, in a medium bowl, combine lamb, paprika, salt, and 2 teaspoons mint.
-Divide into four equal portions and form into patties.
+Heat a grill or grill pan over medium-high.
+Meanwhile, in a medium bowl, combine lamb, paprika, salt, and 2tsp mint.
+Divide into four equal portions, and form into patties.
 Set aside.

-2) In a small bowl, combine saffron with 1 teaspoon hot water and let sit for 2-3 minutes.
-Break up the saffron threads with your fingers and mix with the water.
-Add the yogurt and oregano and mix to combine.
+In a small bowl, combine saffron with 1tsp hot water, and let sit for 2-3 minutes.
+Break up the saffron threads with your fingers, and mix with the water.
+Add the yogurt and oregano, and mix to combine.
 Set aside.

-3) In another small bowl, combine the tomato, feta, olive oil, and remaining 2 teaspoons mint; set aside.
+In another small bowl, combine the tomato, feta, olive oil, and remaining 2tsp mint; set aside.